-TYPE- Premium hydraulic fluids containing high quality rust/ oxidation/ and foam inhibitors are required.
+TYPE- Premium hydraulic fluids containing high quality rust/ oxidation/ and foam inhibitors are required equivalent to Mobil Univis HVI 26.
 Hydraulic oil must conform to one of the following types: anti- wear hydraulic oil, type F automatic transmission fluid, or agricultural hydraulic transmission fluid.
 Replace the oil in the hydraulic reservoir at 500 hours or at the beginning of each spraying season, whichever comes first.